Madoc-ANU/comp1130-assign3-repo/README.md

 * `src/AtaxxTests.hs` implements some unit tests for the Ataxx game.
 You are welcome to read through it.

+* `src/AITests.hs` is an empty file for you to write tests for your AI.

 * `src/Testing.hs` is a simple test framework like the one in Assignment 2.
 It has been extended so that you can group related tests together for clarity.